 More cost-saving tips

-• Older devices are usually offered at a discount.
-Check if your favorite shop has a “clearance” section.
+- Older devices are usually offered at a discount.
+Check if your favorite shop has a "clearance" section.
 You can also find second-hand vapes at very low prices if you check online forums or vape-related Facebook groups.
+With older products, replacement coils and pods may be scarce, so confirm their availability if you intend to use the device long-term.

 Summing it up

 An affordable vape pen, replacement coils, and juice, may cost you as little as $50 for the first month.
 A full-featured box mod paired with an MTL tank, coils, and juice, may go up to $120.
-After that, you should expect an average of $30-60 per month for coils and juice.
+After that, you should expect to spend $20-$60 per month on coils and juice.
 If you have been spending around $6 on cigarettes per day, in both scenarios you will start saving before the end of the first month.

 Disposable vapes and prefilled pods will come with a very low-cost upfront but will probably raise the monthly costs depending on consumption.
 But if you don’t want separate purchases and don’t wish to go through trial and error, they are an excellent and very practical solution—and by far the easiest way to vape.